okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 Next stop: rocket science!

-If you’d like to check out this complete project, you can [find the repo on Github](https://github.com/oktadeveloper/okta-spring-preauthorize-example).
+If you'd like to check out this complete project, you can [find the repo on Github](https://github.com/oktadeveloper/okta-spring-preauthorize-example).

-If you’d like to learn more about Spring Boot, Spring Security, or secure user management, check out any of these great tutorials:
+If you'd like to learn more about Spring Boot, Spring Security, or secure user management, check out any of these great tutorials:

 -   [Get Started with Spring Boot, OAuth 2.0, and Okta](/blog/2017/03/21/spring-boot-oauth)
 -   [Add Single Sign-On to Your Spring Boot Web App in 15 Minutes](/blog/2017/11/20/add-sso-spring-boot-15-min)